licitdev/docs/configuration/data-model.md

   a third table, called junction data table.
 Note that the M2M is nothing more than an O2M and an M2O stored on the junction table.
 - **Many to Any** — Many Rows in a data table can link to many rows across any other table in the database.
-Similar to M2M relationships, M2As require a junction data table, but also require an additional column on the junciton table to store the related tables' names.
+Similar to M2M relationships, M2As require a junction data table, but also require an additional column on the junctigit on table to store the related tables' names.

 To learn more about how these relationships work conceptually as well as how they are handled within Directus, see our guide on [relationships](/configuration/data-model/relationships).